ticket721/cassandra-migrate/README.md

 Cassandra-migrate is a incremental migration tool for Cassandra.

+## Version 1.2.0 update
+Just added support for more robust Cassandra client configuration, now you can provide a path to a configuration file that can specify a Cassandra client option object directly as javascript.
+Cassandra client options configuration can found [here](http://docs.datastax.com/en/latest-nodejs-driver-api/global.html#ClientOptions).
+A user can override the client options file using either the command line flags, or environment variables

 ## Version 1.1.2 update
 the format of the migration table has changed, to facilitate the change over I've included an example migration file (0000000000_updateMigrationTable.js) that should nondestructivly update the migration table to the new format, just copy it into your migrations folder and run it before running any other migrations